dentarg/auth0-blog/_posts/2017-12-17-developing-npm-packages.markdown

 before_deploy:
 - npm run build
 deploy:
-  skip_cleanup: true
 ```

 > __Note__ that, from now on, we will count on Travis to generate builds for us.
 This means that we have to remove the `prepublishOnly` script from the `package.json` file.

-The properties in the `.travis.yml` file will tell Travis that we our repository contains a `node_js` project.
+The properties in the `.travis.yml` file will tell Travis that our repository contains a `node_js` project.
 Besides that, Travis will also use this file to identify which Node.js versions it should use to build our package.
 In our case, we tell Travis to use only the latest version (`node_js: node`).
 We could also add other Node.js versions in there, but as we are using Babel to generate ES5 compatible JavaScript, this is not necessary.

 Having this file in place, we can install [Travis CLI](https://github.com/travis-ci/travis.rb#installation) to help us with the last step.
 After installing it, let's open a file called `.npmrc` from our user's home directory (`~/.npmrc`) and copy the token from it ([if needed, keep in mind that there are other ways to get a token](https://docs.travis-ci.com/user/deployment/npm/#NPM-auth-token)).
 This file will probably have a content similar to: